Overview

 The Yeats Room

-Undoubtedly the museum’s star attraction, the Yeats Room houses a replica of W. B. Yeats’s 1923 Nobel Prize medal and an extensive collection of manuscripts, photographs, letters and newspaper cuttings spanning 1889‑1936.
-Visitors can view footage of Yeats’s funeral cortege and peruse a complete set of his poems.
-The room also features paintings by his brother Jack B. Yeats, as well as works by George William Russell and Seán Keating, providing a visual complement to the literary material.
+The museum’s crown jewel is the dedicated Yeats Room, which honours W. B. Yeats’s deep connection to the area.
+The space houses a replica of his 1923 Nobel Prize medal, alongside an extensive archive of manuscripts, photographs, letters, and newspaper cuttings dating from 1889 to 1936.
+Visitors can watch archival footage of Yeats’s funeral cortege and browse a complete set of his published poems.
+The room also showcases visual art, including paintings by Yeats’s brother Jack B. Yeats, as well as works by George William Russell (A. E.) and Seán Keating, offering a rich cross-section of early 20th-century Irish creative life.

 Visiting Tips

-- Public transport – The museum is a short walk from Sligo bus station.
-Bus Route 64 (Sligo → Rosses Point) stops near the intersection of Temple Street and Stephen Street.
+- Getting there – The museum is a short, flat walk from the Sligo bus station.
+Local bus Route 64 (Sligo to Rosses Point) stops near the Temple Street and Stephen Street intersection.

-- Parking – Street parking is available on Stephen Street and in the nearby public car parks on the town’s western side.
-Spaces can fill quickly during festivals or market days.
+- Parking – Street parking lines Stephen Street, with additional public car parks available on the town’s western side.
+Arrive early during market days or local festivals to secure a spot.

-- Accessibility – A ramp at the main entrance provides wheelchair access, and the compact interior layout is easy to navigate.
+- Accessibility – A ramp at the main entrance ensures wheelchair access, and the single-floor layout makes navigation straightforward.

 Nearby Attractions

-- Benbulben – The iconic flat‑topped mountain dominates the skyline and offers spectacular views from the surrounding forest walks.
+- Benbulben – The iconic flat-topped mountain looms over the town and offers forest walks with panoramic views.
 (Benbulben)

-- Carrowkeel Megalithic Complex – A short drive east brings you to one of Ireland’s most important Neolithic sites.
+- Carrowkeel Megalithic Complex – Located a short drive east, this Neolithic passage tomb complex is one of Ireland’s most significant ancient sites.
 (Carrowkeel)

 Practical Information